 RAISINS, GRAPES AND CURRANTS - There is NO antidote for the toxicity caused by ingestion of these substances!!
 Irreversible liver damage resulting in death is the worst case scenario.
 There are still so many unknowns with this type of poisoning that any exposure is a cause for concern.
 There is no well-established toxic dose for these fruits and there is an individual specific sensitivity, meaning each dose to each dog can be different amongst dogs in how severe the reaction is.
 There are some dogs who can tolerate eating small amounts with few consequence, while other dogs may develop poisoning after eating only a few.
 There is no way to predict how your dogs will be affected.
 Be aware - granola, trail mix and power/cereal bars may contain some of these ingredients.

 PUMPKIN & CORN COBS - While these items are not toxic, they can be a potential health risk.
 If large pieces are eaten they can become lodged in the intestine and cause a blockage.
 Be mindful to properly dispose of them when you are finished using them in your holiday décor.
-Both are known to become moldy over time and mold can be a serious toxin to your pet resulting in vomiting, diarrhea and sever seizures that will not stop.
+Both are known to become moldy over time and mold can be a serious toxin to your pet resulting in vomiting, diarrhea and sever seizures that require medical intervention.

 Treatment for many toxins require induced vomiting, while other toxins can actually cause more problems if vomiting is induced.
 This is a process that ideally should only be done at a Veterinary hospital.
 There is always a chance for aspiration which can lead to a more serious complications like pneumonia.
 The old home-remedy agents recommended for inducing vomiting at home can also cause problems of their own.
 Syrup of ipecac, hydrogen peroxide or salt water should NEVER be given unless under the direction of your Veterinarian.

-It is always a good idea to have a pet specific first aid kit handy to use at home or keep in the car for those unexpected "owies".
+It is always a good idea to have a pet specific first aid kit handy to use at home or keep in the car for those unexpected "owies" or situations.
 Here is a small, comprehensive first aid kit you will be happy you had!

 PET POISON HELPLINE - 1-800-213-6680 (www.petpoisionhelpline.com)